 Published on 01 Jan 1970

-ThE study examines the relationship between revenue generation and urban development in local government authorities in Uganda, with a focus on Kisoro Municipality.
-Grounded in Fiscal Decentralization Theory (Oates, 1972) and second-generation fiscal federalism (Rodden, 2006), the study adopted a descriptive cross-sectional design.
-Data were collected from 116 respondents using questionnaires and key informant interviews.
+The study examines the relationship between revenue generation and urban development in local government authorities in Uganda, using Kisoro Municipality as a case study.
+Anchored in Fiscal Decentralization Theory and second-generation fiscal federalism, the study adopted a descriptive cross-sectional research design.
+Quantitative data were collected from 116 respondents comprising municipal officials, revenue officers, and registered business owners, while qualitative data were obtained through key informant interviews.

 Published on 01 Jan 1970